worker-tools/middleware/README.md

 export interface CookiesOptions { /* user-provided options for middleware */}
 ```

-This is the actual middleware: A function that wraps the original request handler (for a `CookieStore` implementation, [see here](https://github.com/worker-utils/request-cookie-store))
+This is the actual middleware: A function that wraps the original request handler:

 ```ts
 export const cookiesMiddleware = (opts: CookiesOptions = {}) =>